DriverCity/SPARK/src/cloud/README.md

 ### Cloud
 1. [Create a new project on GCP (Google Cloud Platform)](https://cloud.google.com/resource-manager/docs/creating-project).
 The recommended way is to create the project via the Cloud Platform Console.
 2. Create a Firebase instance by importing the GCP project on [Firebase console](https://console.firebase.google.com/).
-Select `IMPORT GOOGLE PROJECT` and add Firebase to the project.
+Select *IMPORT GOOGLE PROJECT* and add Firebase to the project.
-  1. In the appearing view, select `Database` from the left hand side menu (https://console.firebase.google.com/project/{your-google-cloud-project-id}/database/data).
+  1. In the appearing view, select *Database* from the left hand side menu (https://console.firebase.google.com/project/{your-google-cloud-project-id}/database/data).
-  2. Import parking area data to Firebase by selecting the ellipsis icon from the top-right of the `Database` view.
-Select `Import JSON` from the pop-up menu. **TODO: describe the JSON to import**.
+  2. Import parking area data to Firebase by selecting the ellipsis icon from the top-right of the *Database* view.
+Select *Import JSON* from the pop-up menu. **TODO: describe the JSON to import**.
-  3. Configure indexes and access permissions by navigating to the `Rules`-tab and copy-pasting **TODO: Add rules and indexes to github**
+  3. Configure indexes and access permissions by navigating to the *Rules*-tab and copy-pasting **TODO: Add rules and indexes to github**
   4. **Optional**: Configure backups according to the [*Setup* instructions](https://firebase.google.com/docs/database/ios/backups)
-  5. Generate a private key for the Firebase service account according to the [Add Firebase to your app-instructions](https://firebase.google.com/docs/admin/setup).
+  5. Generate a private key for the Firebase service account according to the [*Add Firebase to your app* instructions](https://firebase.google.com/docs/admin/setup).
 3. Create a Google Cloud Storage bucket with name `parking-event-store` according to the [*Before you begin* and *Create a bucket* instructions](https://cloud.google.com/storage/docs/quickstart-console).

 ### Local operations